Skip to content

 cpp

-The result of std::to_string for floating-point numbers might not look "pretty"—to_string(3.14) outputs 3.140000 because it uses %f formatting.
-If you need precise control over floating-point output formatting, you still need to use std::setprecision from <iomanip> or std::snprintf.
+std::to_string results for floating-point numbers might not be "pretty"—std::to_string(3.14) outputs 3.140000, because it uses %f formatting.
+If you need precise control over floating-point output format, you still need to use std::format (C++20) or std::stringstream from the <iomanip> library.

 Practical Exercise — Comprehensive String Processing

-Now let us combine all the knowledge we have learned so far and write a string processing program with some practical significance.
-This program demonstrates several common text processing patterns: splitting by delimiters, counting character frequencies, finding and replacing, and simple CSV parsing.
+Now let's synthesize all the knowledge we've learned and write a slightly practical string processing program.
+This program demonstrates several common text processing patterns: splitting by a delimiter, counting character frequency, finding and replacing, and simple CSV parsing.

 cpp